devlovers/devlovers-logo/README.md

 # devlovers Site Logo Design

-This repository contains different formats of the devlovers logo.
+This repository contains different formats of the `devlovers <❤/>` logo.

 ## Authors